 That gets you off to a pretty good start but you can do a lot better than that by combining other targeting options.
 The key to mastering Facebook targeting is understanding the interests and behaviours of your target audiences.
 For example, you can target people working in certain industries and following specific publications, industry events, rival companies and related services.

 You can even target B2B leads based on the device they use, the operating system and all kinds of other behavioural data points.
-If you want you can go as far as targeting working professionals while their away on holiday and away from the usual work distractions, promising to make their life easier when they land back in the office.
+If you want you can go as far as targeting working professionals while they’re away on holiday and away from the usual work distractions, promising to make their life easier when they land back in the office.

 #8: Put more focus on mobile, millennials